5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 3. Dry thoroughly: After washing, stand the cutting board on its edge to allow air circulation on both sides.
 Ensure it dries completely before storing.

-4. Regular oil treatments: Apply food-grade mineral oil to your cutting board every 3-4 weeks (or more frequently for heavily used boards).
-The oil creates a protective barrier that helps repel moisture.
-To apply, pour a small amount of oil on the surface and rub it in with a clean cloth in the direction of the wood grain, allowing it to absorb for several hours or overnight before wiping off any excess.
+4. Regular oil treatments: Apply food-grade mineral oil every 3–4 weeks, or more often for heavily used boards.
+Rub a thin layer into the wood grain and let it absorb for several hours or overnight before wiping off excess.

 5. Proper storage: Store your cutting board in a dry, well-ventilated area.
 Avoid storing in cabinets near dishwashers, sinks, or other areas with high humidity or moisture.